olivmath/proof-of-future/docs/rust-setup.md

 > **Apple M1 ARM**
 > If you have an Apple M1 ARM system on a chip, make sure that you have Apple Rosetta 2
 > installed through `softwareupdate --install-rosetta`.
 This is only needed to run the
 > `protoc` tool during the build.
-The build itself and the target binaries would remain native.
+The build itself and the target binaries would remain native. if you dont have `protoc` install with `brew install protobuf`

 Open the Terminal application and execute the following commands: